Ardakilic/git.40percent.club/feegle_xs/readme.md

     1	ISP programmer for initial bootloader flashing.

-Digikey - feegle xsc.xlsx
+### Digikey - feegle xsc.xlsx

 This list contains all the components from Digikey for the xsc.
 There is two different weight switches and an alternate USB C connector.

 The only parts missing are the 4mm brass spacers and screws.
-These can be sources from Amazon or eBay.
+These can be sourced from Amazon or eBay.

 [How to order your own PCBs](http://www.40percent.club/2017/03/ordering-pcb.html)